parshap/node-libs-react-native/README.md

 # node-libs-react-native

 Node code modules for React Native.
-This is a fork of [node-libs-browser][] with minor modifications to use packages supported in React native.
+This is a fork of [node-libs-browser][] with minor modifications to use packages supported in React Native.

 [node-libs-browser]: https://www.npmjs.com/package/node-libs-browser